-The RPT Advisory Committee shall meet to discuss the file, agree on feedback to be provided to the candidate, and write a summary report, which the RPT Advisory Committee Chair shall place in the candidate's file.
+The RPT Advisory Committee shall meet before the end of Fall semester, and no sooner than five (5) business days following receipt of the draft informal review report, to discuss and finalize the draft informal review report and agree on feedback to be provided to the candidate.
+The RPT Advisory Committee Chair shall ensure that the finalized informal review report is placed in the candidate's file.

 After studying the candidate's file, the Department Chair shall add a report to the file.
-The candidate may provide a written response to the reports within five (5) business days, which the Department Chair shall place in the file.
-After the informal review, the Department Chair shall meet with the candidate to discuss the reports, as well as the candidate's progress toward tenure.
+The candidate may provide a written response to the DAC report and the Department Chair report within five (5) business days, which the Department Chair shall place in the file.
+After the informal review, the Reviewer shall meet with the candidate to discuss the reports, as well as the candidate's progress toward tenure.
 The informal review normally concludes at this point.